-Practitioners and Educators and National Nurses Managers Researchers Association Provide are that In curriculum include Develop position respects human rights references to human statements and and is sensitive to the guidelines that support values, customs and solidarity as the basis human rights and beliefs of people. for access to care. ethical standards.
-Provide continuing Lobby for education on ethical learning opportunities involvement of nurses issues. for ethical issues. in ethics review committees.
-Provide sufficient Provide teaching and Provide guideline, information to permit 0 11 position statements informed consent and related to informed and continuing the right to choose or consent. education related to refuse treatment. informed consent.
-Use recording and Incorporate issues of information curriculum concepts confidentiality and management systems of privacy and privacy into a national that ensure confidentiality. code of ethics for confidentiality. nurses.
-Develop and monitor Sensitise students to Advocate for safe and environmental safety the concepts of healthy environment. in the work place. privacy and current concerns.
+Practitioners Educators and National Nurses and Managers Researchers Association Provide are that In curriculum include Develop position respects human rights references to human statements and and is sensitive to the rights, equity, justices, guidelines that support values, customs and solidarity as the basis human rights and beliefs of people. for access to care. ethical standards.
+Provide continuing Provide teaching and Lobby for education on ethical learning opportunities involvement of nurses issues. for ethical issues. in ethics review committees.
+Provide sufficient Provide teaching and Provide guideline, information to permit learning opportunities position statements and informed consent and related to informed continuing education the right to choose or consent. related to informed refuse treatment. consent.

+Use recording Introduce into Incorporate issues of and curriculum concepts of confidentiality and information privacy and privacy into a national management systems confidentiality. code of ethics for that ensure nurses. confidentiality.
+Develop and monitor Sensitise students to Advocate for safe and environmental safety in the concepts of privacy healthy environment. the work place. and current concerns.